zach-zabetakis/DQC/lib/data/README.md

 ## Experience

-The experience required to advance to level N is found in row N-1 of the array.
+The experience required to advance to level N is found in array index N-1.

 `(A) ranger` - experience table for Rangers